 - no image on the screen at all (black screen)

-If you encounter any of these problems, your LCD is at fault.
+But, if you encounter any of these problems, your LCD is at fault.
 The whole screen will have to be changed if you want to restore your phone’s full functionality.
 A simple screen replacement will get that sorted for you.

 If an iPhone motherboard or other internal component is damaged

 Sometimes a battery or other internal components are damaged.
-It’s always important to have a fully qualified technician perform a full diagnosis and repair when needed to avoid any further – sometimes bigger- issues appearing.
+It’s always important to have a fully qualified technician perform a full diagnosis and repair when needed so to avoid any further – sometimes bigger- issues appearing.